Fume Hoods and Laboratory Ventilation

 The fume hood is often the primary control device for protecting laboratory workers when working with flammable and/or toxic chemicals.
 OSHA’s Laboratory standard (29 CFR 1910.1450) requires that fume hoods be maintained and function properly when used.

-If you find that a hood is not functioning properly, promptly submit a service request through Facilities Customer Services (785-532-6389 or http://www.k-state.edu/facilities/request/) to have the hood repaired.
+If you find that your fume hood is not functioning properly or if an alarm will not reset, submit a service request through Facilities Customer Services (785-532-6389 or http://www.k-state.edu/facilities/request/) to have the hood repaired.

 Constant Air Volume (CAV) Hoods